kubos/kubos/docs/sdk-docs/sdk-installing.rst

 That's it!
 From here see more on:

-  - :doc:`Creating your first Kubos Linux project <../tutorials/first-project>`
+  - :doc:`Creating your first KubOS project <../tutorials/first-project>`

 After a little bit of usage you may want to look at :doc:`how to upgrade the Kubos SDK <../sdk-docs/sdk-upgrading>`